-Separation or Severance Payments
+Separation or Severance Allowances

-A lump sum, approximating railroad retirement tier II payroll taxes deducted from separation or severance payments, may be paid upon retirement to employees meeting minimum service requirements, or their survivors, to the extent the separation or severance payments did not yield additional railroad retirement service or earnings credits.

-The lump-sum provision applies to separation and severance payments made after 1984.
+A lump sum, approximating railroad retirement tier II payroll taxes deducted from separation (or severance) allowances, may be paid upon retirement to employees meeting minimum service requirements, or their survivors, to the extent the separation allowances did not yield additional railroad retirement service or earnings credits.
+The lump-sum provision applies to separation allowances made after 1984.